Updated May 6, 2023

-6. Package the artifacts: There can b a phase involved which will package the production-ready deployable artifacts which can be shared across through various channels.
+6. Package the Artifacts: There can be a phase involved which will package the production-ready deployable artifacts which can be shared across various channels.

-7. Version-Release Cycle: This includes enhancements and new version releases lifecycle.
+7. Version-Release Cycle: This includes enhancements and a new version release lifecycle.

-9. Support and Maintenance of the Services: This involves the production support and monitoring, issue escalation, issue fixing and resolutions for the services or the applications
+9. Support and Maintenance of the Services: This involves production support and monitoring, issue escalation, issue fixing, and resolutions for the services or the applications.

 Tools of DevOps Methodology